ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 Prioritize the human-readability of code to its machine efficiency.
 In practice, this implies:

-* Keep functions and methods small, just a couple of lines, so it is possible to understand what they do with minimal effort.
+* Keep functions and methods small, just a few of lines, so it is possible to understand what they do with minimal effort.
   Prioritize the code readability over line count or code performance.
 * Don't mix low-level and high-level code in one function.
   Extract functionality to separate functions or convert functions into classes with multiple methods to avoid this.